lgessler/fulcro-material-ui-template/README.md

 template which uses [Fulcro](https://fulcro.fulcrologic.com/), [Pathom](https://blog.wsscode.com/pathom/v2/pathom/2.2.0/introduction.html),
 [Material-UI](https://material-ui.com/), and [Crux](https://opencrux.com/main/index.html) and implements some basic functionality such as session-based authentication and client-side routing.
+All code included here is code you'll probably want to include in your own project, *except* for code that pertains to the `project` entity, which is provided as an example.

 **You should not trust this app** when it comes to **security and correctness**.
 There may be serious security issues with the code provided.